Updated August 2018

 ASB serves children who live at SCH, as well as children from the community.
-They live in both Courage Purple, where Nikki and Merissa live (*Cedar, *Jasmine, and *Dinah all attend classes at ASB, as well as *Nolan, *Lily, and *Molly, though they are sighted), as well as children from other SCH homes and children from the community.
-Some older girls from Joy home (*Stephanie, *Jeanette, and *Victoria) attend ASB part-time as well, along with receiving Braille training at a local institute for the blind, and attending a school for the blind in the community part-time.
+They live in both Courage Purple, where Lydia and Merissa live (*Cedar, *Jasmine, *Georgie**, and *Dinah** all attend classes at ASB), as well as children from other SCH homes and children from the community.
+Some older girls from Joy home (*Stephanie and *Victoria**) attend ASB part-time as well, along with receiving Braille training at a local institute for the blind, and attending a school for the blind in the community part-time.
 You can read about ASB at this link.

-ASB is trying to grow it’s community outreach to help more children, but they need help getting their feet off the ground, as SCH is a non-profit company.
+ASB is trying to grow their community outreach to help more children, but they need help getting their feet off the ground, as SCH is a non-profit.
 All funds donated go directly to the childrens’ school costs – teachers and their training, specialized Braille materials, general school materials, snacks, etc.

-Read about ASB on Nikki’s most recent blog here.
-To read further blogs about ASB, sign up to follow Nikki’s blog by contacting her (contact information can be found on the main page of her blog).
+Read about ASB on former foster mom Nikki’s blog here.
+To read blogs about ASB, sign up to follow Nikki’s blog by contacting her (contact information can be found on the main page of her blog).
 Her blogs are password-protected due to featuring photos of children at SCH, which is prohibited from publicly sharing photos of the children’s faces since they are technically wards of the state – this is to help prevent human trafficking.